Conservation and Sustainable Use of the Benguela Current Large Marine Ecosystem

 State of implementation/results

-- South African President Cyril Ramaphosa signed the MRP Act at the end of April 2019, creating the legal framework for MRP.
+- South African President Cyril Ramaphosa signed the law on MRP in April 2019.

 - A film on marine spatial planning "Marine Spatial Planning in a nutshell" (youtu.be/…) was translated into local Afrikaans, Xhosa, Zulu and Portuguese.

 - Several articles were published in scientific journals and textbooks (1) doi.org/…; 2) doi.org/…; 3) doi.org/…).